nicthib/pyanthem/README.rst

    import pyanthem
    pyanthem.run()

+*Note: You may run into an error here where some packages are missing.
+Simply install them using pip, and try running pyanthem again.*

 The first time you run pyanthem, it will download a necessary soundfont file - this will take a minute or two.

 .. code-block::